megatron-github/Search-Engine-Optimization/README.md

 1. We assume that tweet timestamps are globally unique positive integers.
 2. Every two words in a tweets are seperated by a space character.
-3. TThere are no special characters beside 26 letters in the English alphabet and the space character.
+3. There are no special characters beside 26 letters in the English alphabet and the space character in the tweets.
-4. Beside the NOT operator `!` and parentheses `()`, all logical operators and words in query are seperated by a space character.
+4. Beside the NOT operator `!`, there is always a space character to seperate a logical operator and a word in query.
+5. Between each logical operators are words, not phrase.
-6. The OR operator `|` must be between an open `(` and a close `)` parenthese.
+6. When AND and OR operator are included in the query, parentheses must also be included.
+7. All parentheses must be included correctly.
+8. Most recent tweets are toward the end of the tweets.csv

 ### Processing Tweets